Numerical analysis of three-dimensional magnetohydrodynamic effects in an inductively coupled plasma wind tunnel: Results

-Under LTE conditions with negligible demixing \cite{panesi2007analysis}, the plasma composition depends solely on two thermodynamic variables (\emph{e.g.}, temperature, and pressure).
+It is to be emphasized that under LTE conditions with negligible demixing \cite{panesi2007analysis}, the plasma composition depends solely on two thermodynamic variables (\emph{e.g.}, temperature, and pressure).
 Given that the pressure within the facility remains nearly constant, the plasma composition becomes a function of the sole temperature.
 Consequently, the concentration profiles of the various species will reflect the asymmetric behavior observed for the temperature.
-Non-axisymmetric distributions of plasma composition, temperature, and velocity can lead to uneven heating of the sample.
-In light of this, three-dimensional simulations of ICP facilities become crucial for accurate predictions of the TPM behavior and response during testing.
+Non-axisymmetric distributions of plasma composition, temperature, and velocity, along with unsteadiness, can lead to uneven heating of the sample and affect the key measured quantities such as the time-averaged heat flux, material recession rate, \emph{etc}.
+In light of this, three-dimensional time-accurate simulations of ICP facilities become crucial for accurate predictions of the TPM behavior and response during testing under these conditions.